-Question tasks will be of the same types that you will practice in weekly tutorials and weekly formative quizzes.
-These tasks may include analysis of projected diagrams, photographs and CT images to identify CT components and discuss data acquisition and data management in CT.
+Question tasks will be of the same types that you will practice in weekly tutorials, lab classes and formative quizzes.
+These tasks may include analysis of diagrams, photographs and CT images to identify CT components and discuss data acquisition and data management in CT.
 Some questions may require a calculator to complete.

-This quiz is scheduled to take place online via the Unit Moodle page, on Monday 3rd April, 2023.
-The Moodle quiz availability period will be from 10:00am - 11:00am on the stated date.
-Once you open the test, you will have 30 mins to complete it, up to 11:00am on 3rd April 2023.
+This quiz is scheduled to take place online via the Unit Moodle page, on Friday 5th April 2024.
+The Moodle quiz availability period will be from 10:00am - 2:00pm AEST on the stated date.
+Once you open the test, you will have 30 mins to complete it, up to 2:00pm on 5th April 2024.
 All unfinished tests will be automatically submitted at that time.
+Note that if you start the test less than 30 minutes prior to the closing time, the quiz will close at the stated time and you will have less than 30 minutes to complete the quiz.